-Raider is a vintage-inspired frame that features CR-39 scratch-resistant lenses that block 100% UVA and UVB and are polarized to give you the best clarity.
+Raider is a vintage-inspired frame that features CR-39 scratch-resistant lenses that block 100% UVA and UVB and is polarized to give you the best clarity.
 The frames themselves are crafted from hypoallergenic stainless steel with hand-polished cellulose acetate for the temple tips.
 This frame comes is available from Warby Parker in a regular fit as well as a larger wide fit.
-The best part about these is the no scratch guarantee offered by Warby Parker in which they will replace your scratched lenses for free within the first 12 months, even if you purchase them without a prescription.
+The best part about these is the no-scratch guarantee offered by Warby Parker in which they will replace your scratched lenses for free within the first 12 months, even if you purchase them without a prescription.
 Starting at $145

 Randolph Engineering Aviator

 Bausch and Lomb may have had the first military contract to make aviator sunglasses for their pilots, but Randolph Engineering took over that role afterward and they did not disappoint.
-Their flagship aviator frame is built up to the rigid military-spec standards and has been the standard-issue aviators for the military since 1978.
-These aviators are designed and for the toughest conditions and are one of the best choices for everyday use.
+Their flagship aviator frame is built up to the rigid military-spec standards and has been the standard-issue aviator for the military since 1978.
+These aviators are designed for the toughest conditions and are one of the best choices for everyday use.

 Ray-Ban Aviator Classic